-In this particular database, you can see that there are currently three Public Rooms: General, Fantasy Football and Random.
-You should also note that there is currently one new message in the Random Room you haven't yet seen.
+In this particular database, you can see that there are currently five Public Rooms (that this database user has joined): Admin, Client Service, General, Legal Stuff and Accounting.
+You should also note that there are currently two new messages in the Client Service Room you haven't yet seen.

 If you click on a Room Name, you'll be taken into that Public Room.
-In the example below, I've clicked on the "General" Public Room:
+In the example below, I've clicked on the "Client Service" Public Room:

-You can see that Speak allows you to upload files into your rooms as well as allowing the use of emojis.
+You can see that Speak allows you to upload files (including images, which display inline) into your rooms as well as allowing the use of emojis.
 If you'll look to either side of the box directly above where you enter your actual message, you'll see the icons for attaching a file or selecting an emoji.